iknowjason/CMLab/labs/dscv2/dscv2-lab-guide.md

    Start-DscConfiguration -Path "C:\DSC" -ComputerName "Win2" -Wait -Verbose
    ```

    You are able to track the output and see the configuration changes applied to the remote system with the ```-Verbose``` flag.
 You now should have gained some knowledge on how to push DSC configurations to remote systems.
 Nice job.
-In the next section, we will setup a pull configuration and practice a lab.
+In the next section, we will setup a pull configuration and practice a lab with a more common production use case.

 ## Lab 3:  DSC pull between systems